Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 The high-stakes ones do.

-We produce events where the room is the strategy, not the afterthought.
-Where the wrong caterer, the wrong lighting, the wrong energy in the first five minutes costs you something real.
+When the wrong vendor, the wrong energy, or the wrong first five minutes costs you something real.
+That's where we work.

 01